I once spent a couple of days in wintry Ottawa. Here’s the scoop.

 We made it to Ottawa and to the hotel.
 The corridor from the underground car park resembled a Mexican prison, though Mexican prisons probably have better standards.

 But the hotel room was amazing.
 There was a kitchen about five times larger than our kitchen at home.
 The mattress on the bed was about a foot high.
 There was a computer, a printer, two large television sets, and a balcony.
-There were four rooms in total, but perhaps there were more rooms that I hadn’t found yet.
+There were four rooms in total, and perhaps there were even more rooms that I hadn’t found yet.

 The TV was difficult to setup.
 I didn’t want to watch TV so I don’t even know why I was trying to set it up.
 When I finally got the TV working, inane chatter instantly started coming out of it.
 Annoying adverts and pointless drivel.
 I hate TV.

 Then a program about the Canadian border control came on and we laughed at that.
 There was a man who got in trouble at the Canadian border because officials found bestial drawings on his computer.
 Drawings of people fucking animals (or animals fucking people; the program never went into detail about the pictures).
 Then the TV froze.
 Grrr.

 After a shower, we set out for an evening stroll.
 My hands began to feel uncomfortably cold.
 I was wearing leather gloves but they somehow made my hands colder, not warmer.
 As we walked down the street, I noticed that the steet signs were a curious mix of French and English.
 For example, one street sign said “Rue Andre Street” which translates to “Street Andrew Street”.
 There was even one street sign that said, “Av Park Av” (Avenue Park Avenue).